To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Other points on its loan quality

 Unusually for these kinds of loans, CrowdProperty takes a quantitative approach, learning from data and relevant numbers.
-This will aid high loan quality as more years tick by.
+This might help improve the loan quality further as more years tick by, although I expect the impact to be marginal.

 That’s pretty common in P2P development lending, but it’s not optimal.
 It means there’s a small risk that funding will dry up part way through a development project, that the developer can’t complete it, and that lenders are at a slightly greater risk of not getting all their money back.